junzh0u/mvx/README.md

 ## Key Features / Differences from `mv`/`cp`

 ### Directory Handling
 When moving/copying a directory to an existing directory, `mvx`/`cpx` merges the contents rather than replacing or nesting the directory.
-Files with the same name are overwritten, but unique files in the destination are preserved.
+Unique files in the destination are preserved.
+By default, existing files are not overwritten; use `-f` to allow overwriting.

 ### Path Creation
 `mvx`/`cpx` automatically creates any necessary destination directories.